LGBTQ psychology: The historical emergence of 'gay affirmative' psychology

 Individuals may benefit from gay affirmative therapy if their therapist shares the same experience as them, but there may be a bias alongside having a therapist that is a part of the LGBTQ community.
 Heterosexual therapists may also hold stigma or not have the knowledge to be able to properly handle a client that belongs to the LGBTQ community.
+Such beliefs and behaviors amongst mental health professionals can lead to an eroded relationship between LGBTQ patients and their health providers.

 The scope of research within the field of LGBTQ psychology has been somewhat lacking in breadth and diversity due to most of the observations regarding LGBTQ psychology to be based in behavioral research.
-A majority of the research done on LGBTQ psychology has been through the use of physical observations and still lacks psychological research.
+In the past, a majority of the research done on LGBTQ psychology used physical observations and has since expanded to include psychological research.
+Recently, sociocultural psychologists such as Chana Etengoff, Eric M. Rodriguez and Tyler G. Lefevor have begun to explore how sexual and gender identities intersect with other minoritized identities such as religious identities (e.g., LDS, Muslim, Christian).
+Mitchell L. Walker, Don Kilhefner and Douglas Sadownick seem to do it too.

-Overall, LGBTQ psychology is a sub-discipline of psychology that incorporates multiple perspectives and approaches regarding the populations of study, topics of research, and the theories and methodologies that inform the ways in which this research is carried out.]
+Overall, LGBTQ psychology is a sub-discipline of psychology that incorporates multiple perspectives and approaches regarding the populations of study, topics of research, and the theories and methodologies that inform the ways in which this research is carried out.